anthonycaccese/colorful-simplified-es-de/README.md

       - `List: Metadata & Screenshot` - Displays Metadata & Screenshots
       - `List: Metadata & Screenshot + Marquee` - Displays Metadata & Screenshots with a Marquee overlay
       - `List: Metadata & Title Screen` - Displays Metadata & Title Screens
-   - `Grid: Boxart` - Displays Boxart in a grid layout
    - `Carousel: Boxart` - Displays Boxart in a carousel layout
 - `Theme Color Scheme` - sets the color scheme that is used for the overall theme on all views.
 There are 3 built in color schems:
    - `Colorful` - The default color scheme.
 Displays a custom color for each system based on the Colorful media set.